LooninS/webflyx/README.md

 ## Summary

-This project provided hands-on experience with Git version control, helping to solidify a practical understanding of industry-standard workflows and best practices for managing source code in individual and collaborative settings.
+This project provided hands-on experience with Git version control, helping to get a practical understanding of best practices for managing source code in individual and team settings.